weaviate/weaviate-io/developers/weaviate/current/core-knowledge/basics.md

 ### Class Collections

-Weaviate groups all Authors under the `Author` class and place them in the same _class collection_.
+Weaviate groups all Authors under the `Author` class and places them in the same _class collection_.

 <!-- [Alice Munro
 Born: July 10, 1931 (age 91)